Racehorse Retirement

 While this may not be an easy option to contemplate, owners should not feel guilty about considering euthanasia.
 Horses that change hands with physical or behavioural problems may otherwise be vulnerable to being taken on by someone without the experience, facilities or resources necessary to care for them, which is not in the best interests of the horse.

-Is there any other paperwork that I should prepare before selling/gifting my ex-racehorse to someone?
+Is there any other paperwork that I should prepare before selling/gifting my former racehorse to someone?

 Check that the new owner has public liability insurance, to minimise the risk of any claim for liability reverting to you.
 Likewise you might recommend veterinary insurance cover is in place for the horse.
 RoR can give advice on competitive insurance providers.